RuifengCao/paper/paper.md

 Methodology:
 It is vital to highlight that full details of automated faults classification framework applied here have been provided in the preceding article that focussed on rotor-related faults [47].

+Results:
+This thereby provides good encouragement that the approach may be suitable for integrating rotor and gearbox faults diagnosis into a single framework in the near future.